tyrannosaur/director.js/readme.md

 # director.js

-A Javascript wrapper for Adobe Director
+A JavaScript wrapper for Adobe Director

 This library attempts to wrap some of the inconsistencies and common pitfalls of ECMAScript in Adobe Director.
 New functionality is also provided, such as